<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Pass the TSA security check

-Drones enable buyers to see and experience feelings that still photography doesn’t always convey.
-The footage demonstrates just how close the walk to an elementary school is, how vast the property expands, or exactly where the pond is located.
-Buyers prefer detailed information to picture themselves in the setting.
+Drones enable buyers to see and experience feelings that still photography can't always convey.
+The footage demonstrates just how close the walk to an elementary school is, how vast the property expands, and exactly where the pond is located.
+Buyers prefer detailed information so they can picture themselves in the setting.
+In more practical terms, buyers can also verify the roof and exterior’s age and finishings, as well as view typical routes and walkways through neighborhoods.

 Hiring Professionals for Drone Operations

 When vetting an aerial photographer, make sure that they either specialize in or have extensive experience with real estate marketing.
 A company that primarily shoots for insurance companies will probably not have the skills you need to show your listing in its best light.
+Aerobo also stresses the importance of liability insurance.
+Reputable companies for hire will carry general liability insurance to protect against damage.

-Marketing Your Home in the Future
+Sell My Home: Marketing Your Home in the Future

 For now, real estate groups must make the financial decision to contract out for professional drone videos and photography or invest in personnel for training, licensing, and the initial purchase of the collective UAS.